 Private dispute resolution is more economical, much faster and yet it carries the full force of the law.

 Under provincial legislation, private arbitration rulings have the same legal effect as a court order – and they can be registered and enforced like any order of the Supreme Court of Nova Scotia, without the expense and delay.
 Private arbitrations proceedings are relatively informal and they are confidential by law.
 There are no spectators, no media and no public airing of the dispute.
-The parties can have lawyers if they wish, but it is not mandatory.
+The parties can have lawyers if they wish, but it is not required.

 Disputes that are resolved by mediation result in written agreements that are enforceable as binding contracts that can also be registered with the Supreme Court.

 You may wonder why people still go to court when private dispute resolution is available.
 The answer, in many cases, is that they don’t.
 Businesses of all sizes, sophisticated individuals and even government agencies these days resolve their disputes privately by arbitration or mediation, without going to court.
 Most modern commercial contracts (including some public sector contracts) have a ‘mediation-arbitration clause’ that explicitly requires the parties to use these avenues instead of going to court.
-And, of course, labour grievances and bargaining impasses have been settled outside the court system, exclusively by arbitration, for many decades.
+And, of course, labour grievances and bargaining impasses have been settled outside the court system, exclusively by arbitration, for many, many decades.

 If your lawyer has not discussed private arbitration or mediation with you before embarking on tedious and expensive litigation, you may want to ask why that is.

 I am available to act as a neutral mediator and arbitrator throughout Atlantic Canada, in both labour and non-labour cases, at reasonable rates.
-I am recognized by the Government of Canada as a neutral arbitrator and adjudicator under several federal programs and I am Chair of the Nova Scotia Election Commission.